What is your favorite campus tradition? Singing the alma mater at the end of every game (this probably is my favorite part of the game!).

 What is your favorite thing about dorm life?
 Having people you can talk to anytime.
 Coming from so far away can be challenging and having a place and such a great community to call home is a wonderful feeling.

 What clubs/activities are you involved in?
 I am involved in undergraduate research and I work for Harper Cancer Research Institute.
-I also play club field hockey and I am part of Judicial Council.
+I also play club field hockey.

 What is your favorite part about being an international student at Notre Dame?